 In this regard, the law establishes the following: “The National Immigration Service may grant a Provisional Residence Permit for a period of two (2) years to those persons who apply for the Permanent Resident subcategory, as foreign nationals from specific countries that maintain friendly, professional, economic, and investment relations with the Republic of Panama.”
 The law contemplates the following reasons related to investment:

 For reasons of investment in real estate.
 In this case, nationals or citizens of a Friendly Country may apply for a Provisional Residence Permit as long as they have a Certificate of Public Registration from Panama attesting that they own real estate (i.e., that it is in the personal name of the visa applicant) with a minimum value of B/.200,000.00 or the equivalent in US dollars (USD), which can be financed by a local bank.
-As we can see, the amount to be invested for citizens of Friendly Countries is B/.
-100,000.00 or the equivalent in US dollars (USD), which is lower than for other nationals who are not on the list of Friendly Nations or Countries.
+The applicable amounts and conditions may vary according to the nationality of the applicant, the chosen modality, the type of investment and the immigration regulations in force at the time of filing the application.

 The price for applying for a Residence Permit as an investor consists of the following expenses: (notary fees, registration fees, stamps, transaction fees, transportation, certificates, proof of kinship, SNM registration, etc., including processing card, residence card, and multiple-entry visa) and legal fees.